LWprogramming/Minefinder/README.md

 `git clone https://github.com/LWprogramming/Minefinder.git`

-Opening [index.html](index.html) in a web browser.
+Open [index.html](index.html) in a web browser.
 Make sure to enable Javascript-- if you don't, you'll see a large message reminding you to do so.

 ## Testing